In the greenhouse

 Cool conditions and regular watering will help keep potted indoor azaleas looking good for longer.
 Remember to water azaleas with rainwater rather than tap water if you live in a hard water area.

-Rest pot cyclamen that flowered over the winter, reducing watering until the foliage starts to die down.
-The pots can be placed under the greenhouse bench, or in cupboard if they are houseplants, to be started back into growth in late summer.
+Rest potted cyclamen that flowered over the winter, reducing watering until the foliage starts to die down.
+The pots can be placed under the greenhouse bench, or in a cupboard if they are houseplants, to be started back into growth in late summer.

 Brush up fallen compost and debris, and pick off dead leaves from plants.
-This will help prevent pests and disease spreading.
+This will help prevent pests and diseases from spreading.

 Damping off of seedlings can be a problem with sowings under glass.
-Keeping all your equipment clean and always using fresh seed compost will help prevent this.
+Keeping all your equipment clean and always using fresh peat-free seed compost, and tap water for watering, will help to prevent this.